tauri-apps/awesome-tauri/README.md

 - [TimeChunks](https://danielulrich.com/en/timechunks/) ![closed source] - Time tracking for freelancers without timers and HH:MM:SS inputs.
 - [WindowPet](https://github.com/SeakMengs/WindowPet) - Overlay app that lets you have adorable companions such as pets and anime characters on your screen.
 - [Zawee](https://zawee.net) ![closed source] - Experience the synergy of Kanban boards, note-taking, file sharing, and more, seamlessly integrated into one powerful application.

+### Search

+- [Harana](https://github.com/harana/search) - Search your desktop and 300+ cloud apps, instantly.
+- [Spyglass](https://github.com/a5huynh/spyglass) - Personal search engine that indexes your files/folders, cloud accounts, and whatever interests you on the internet.

 ### Security